USAFA-ECE/ece382/_sources/Assignments/project.md

 - Demo and coding
     - Read the presentation and final report requirements before you start coding.
     - Start early to earn early-bird bonus points; delay may jeopardize timely completion.
-    - Use the code from Lab 17 as a foundation.
+    - Use the code from Lab 17 as a foundation, <span style="color:blue"> but avoid implementing your final project in the Lab 17 files.
+Instructors will review the code inside the `FinalProject` folder.
+(Updated on 24 Nov 2023) </span>
     - Employ LCD/UART extensively for debugging high-level behaviors.
     - Adjust tuning parameters like $k_p$ during run-time using LCD, bump sensors, and switches.
+    -  <span style="color:blue"> Consider completing `Level 2` first for the early bird bonus, as it is likely the easiest.
+This will enhance your chances of receiving the bonus.
+(Updated on 24 Nov 2023) </span>
     - **Cease work for the final report**
         - If your robot reaches only halfway to the Level 1 goal point, the deduction will be approximately 5-10 points.
         - Your analysis in the report is much more important than completing the maze.